AI Roadmap for Banking

 4.4 Core Generative AI Applications

 Across these use cases, generative AI does not replace predictive decision-making.
 Instead, it surrounds it.
-Generative models prepare inputs, interpret outputs, and accelerate downstream actions by translating analytical results into human-readable form.
-Predictive models continue to determine what decision should be made; generative models help humans understand why and act more efficiently.
+Generative models prepare inputs, interpret outputs, and accelerate follow-up by translating analytical results into plain language.
+Predictive models continue to determine what decision should be made; generative models help humans understand why and move faster on what comes next.

 5 Real-World Impact: Where Predictive and Generative AI Work Together